plcpeople/honcho/README.md

 #### <a name="write"></a>honcho.write(tag, value, callback)
 Writes a specific tag and runs an optional callback with the result.

+#### <a name="writeItems"></a>honcho.writeItems(items, callback)
+Write any number of tags at once.
+Given an object mapping a tag name to the desired value.
+Tags can span multiple controllers on the network.
+DOES NOT fail on single controller write error unless you call done(err).

 #### <a name="createSubscription"></a>honcho.createSubscription(tag array, callback, interval)
 Sets up a subscription that will return the values of listed tags every timeout via the callback.
 Returns a token useful for removing subscriptions.
 Note the callback is called as callback(err, values).